 - Make the layers

-- 1. Position the shelves in the upper and lower thirds of the oven.
+- 1. Position the oven racks in the upper and lower thirds of the oven.
 Heat oven to 350°F (175°C).
-Lightly butter the bottom of three 12 1/4 x 8 1/4 disposible aluminum baking pans.
-Line the bottoms with baking parchment, then butter the parchment and the sides of each pan.
+Lightly butter the bottom of three 12 1/4 x 8 1/4 disposible aluminum baking pans or three 1/4 sheet pans.
+Line the pans with parchment paper, then butter the parchment and the sides of each pan.

 - 2. Break the almond paste into pieces and place it in the work bowl of a food processor fitted with the steel blade.
 Process for 10 to 15 seconds, or until finely chopped.
 Alternatively, shred the almond paste on a box grater.